Live From SF Sketchfest 2020

 And Caden, something you said also, though, moved me, which is that

-while you are playing video games, and the case was presented by Noah as merely playing video games, that all you do is just play Fortnite until 5 a.m.
+while you are playing video games, and the case was presented by Noah as merely playing video games, that all you do is just play Fortnite until 5 a.m. every morning and just eat cool ranch Doritos.

 In fact,

-you have a full life of your own in the middle of the night, where you are able to pursue some of the solitary things that Every person, any couple, has to nurture in themselves in order to then, when the other partner is finally awake, in order to share of yourself, you need to have time where you tend to yourself, right?
+of your own in the middle of the night where you are able to pursue some of the solitary things that every person in any couple, has to nurture in themselves in order to, then, when the other partner is finally awake, in order to share of yourself, you need to have time where you tend to yourself, right?

 they're very meaningful but completely diametrically opposed competing impulses.

-So, Caden, I'm going to introduce you to a concept that I learned from a great podcast called Stuff You Should Know, our friends Josh and Chuck, who are doing a great show here at San Francisco Sketch Fest.
+So Caden, I'm going to introduce you to a concept that I learned from a great podcast called Stuff You Should Know, our friends Josh and Chuck, who are doing a great show here at San Francisco Sketch Fest.

 Before there was,